 A. A sharp, high-quality knife.
 It makes prep so much quicker when you have a great tool.

 A. Indianapolis is making a name for itself in the food scene.
 We were just in NYC and people there were talking about it.
 There’s an incredible energy, and new restaurants are springing up so quickly.
 The difference between now and when we moved to Indy 13 years ago is immeasurable.
 In terms of what’s missing, we’d love to see more vegetable-forward restaurants.
 In NYC, there were some great vegan restaurants with a chic, evening dining vibe – we’d love to see something like that in Indy.

-A. We’re big fans of the Patachou restaurants, in particular Napolese, Petite Chou, and Public Greens Urban Kitchen (pictured).
-The baked goat cheese at Napolese is a fave of ours.
-A new neighborhood haunt of ours is Ukiyo.
+A. We’re big fans of the Patachou restaurants, in particular Petite Chou and Public Greens Urban Kitchen (pictured).
 For lunch, Ezra’s is great.
 Their Buddha bowl with raw falafel is fantastic.
 And The Garden Table is a favorite.
 The food is colorful, fresh, and delicious, and we love the downtown location, especially for the ambience.
 Bluebeard is perfect for a date night; the food is spot on.